 The laboratory director, with the assistance of the technical consultants, will monitor and evaluate laboratory information recorded in the Complete Health Record (the patient chart used in the Alabama county health departments).
-Chart review will be conducted and documented at least annually with records maintained in the County Assistance Section of the Bureau of Clinical Laboratories.
-Any errors in documentation will be addressed and brought to the attention of appropriate personnel.
+A monthly "CLIA Lab Report" will be requested for the chart review.
+Chart review will be conducted monthly by a technical consultant and documented for the selected service area's county health departments with at least 10% of one month's charts examined.
+Records will be maintained in the County Assistance Section of the Quality Management Division at the Bureau of Clinical Laboratories.
+Any errors in documentation will be addressed and brought to the attention of the Area Nursing Directors and the Director of the Laboratory for correction.